“The human body may be 99 percent water.”— Gerald Pollack, PhD (molecule method of calculation)

-- Sometimes, I’ve seen it discounted 10% on their website.
+- Sometimes, I’ve seen it discounted by 10% on their website.

-- Amazon has multiple listings, so make sure to purchase through the official AquaTru store (click below) to avoid ineffective counterfeits.
+- Amazon has multiple listings, so avoid ineffective counterfeits.

-- Look for it on sale around holidays.
+- Look for it on sale around the holidays.

 If you’re unhappy for any reason, they offer a 30-day money-back refund.

 AquaTru: The Best Ultra Reverse Osmosis Water Filter

 There’s no debate about it, humans are mostly water.
 Tiny concentrations of chemicals can drastically impair your vital biological processes.
 That’s the entire premise behind homeopathy.

 - RO systems are more effective, last longer, and are cheaper over the long-term

 - Carbon block filters don’t require electricity, are more portable, and may leave some trace minerals in the water

 AquaTru is NSF certified to remove 82 water contaminants, the most of any filtration system.
 The device sits on your countertop, making it easy to clean — an important consideration since RO systems eventually become microbial breeding grounds.
 In 12 minutes, the filter turns three quarts of regular tap water into something special.

 Although there are a few things that AquaTru can improve (like increasing tank size), I’m happy so far.
 Several years later, I’m still using my AquaTru system.
 I constantly test the water, and I’ve only had to change the filters once.
 I’ve only made one change since then.